AndyChwalik/megr2157-portfolio/docs/assignments/A02/index.md

 </div> <br>

-BC, BE, and CE were all found by mirroring the already found values over the axis of symmetry.<br>
+BC, BE, and CE were all found by mirroring the already found values over the axis of symmetry.<br><br>

 **Cross-Sectional Area of Beams**